 \subsection{Experimental Setup}

-\textbf{Benchmark Datasets.} To evaluate S-GRPO’s adaptability and performance, we conduct experiments on three benchmark datasets spanning diverse domains: image captioning, geometric problem-solving, and medical X-ray diagnostics. \begin{itemize}[leftmargin=1em] \item COCO Caption~\citep{chen2015microsoft}: A widely used dataset for image captioning, containing 123,287 images.
+\textbf{Benchmark Datasets.} To evaluate S-GRPO's adaptability and performance, we conduct experiments on three benchmark datasets spanning diverse domains: image captioning, geometric problem-solving, and medical X-ray diagnostics. \begin{itemize}[leftmargin=1em] \item COCO Caption~\citep{chen2015microsoft}: A widely used dataset for image captioning, containing 123,287 images.
 We use the original training and test splits of the dataset. \item Geo170K~\citep{gao2025gllava}: A dataset for geometric problem-solving.
-It is divided into Phase 1 (non-deep thinking, direct-answer tasks) and Phase 2 (deep thinking, multi-step tasks).
+It is divided into Phase 1 (non-deep-thinking, direct-answer tasks) and Phase 2 (deep-thinking, multi-step tasks).
 We use Phase 1, which contains 60,252 samples, with 57,252 for training and 3,000 for testing. \item OpenI~\citep{demner2012design}: A chest X-ray diagnostic dataset with 6,423 images and corresponding radiological reports.
 The task is to generate concise and clinically accurate diagnostic descriptions directly from X-ray images.
-The training set consists of 5,423 images, while the test set includes 1,000 images. \end{itemize} These datasets enable us to evaluate S-GRPO’s performance across both general domain (e.g., COCO Caption) and specific domain (e.g., Geo170K, OpenI) tasks, providing a comprehensive assessment of domain-adaptive capabilities.
+The training set consists of 5,423 images, while the test set includes 1,000 images. \end{itemize} These datasets enable us to evaluate S-GRPO's performance across both general domain (e.g., COCO Caption) and specific domain (e.g., Geo170K, OpenI) tasks, providing a comprehensive assessment of domain-adaptive capabilities.

-\textbf{Baselines.} We employ Qwen2.5-VL-7B~\citep{Qwen2.5-VL} as our primary base model.
-The selection of this specific model is deliberate: it possesses foundational multimodal capabilities without being heavily over-optimized for existing benchmarks, and crucially, it has not been pre-aligned using GRPO or similar advanced RL paradigms.
-This ensures an unbiased testbed, allowing the genuine effectiveness and performance gains of our proposed framework to be unequivocally demonstrated.
-We compare the following adaptation strategies:
+\textbf{Baselines.} We employ Qwen2.5-VL-7B~\citep{Qwen2.5-VL} as our primary base model, chosen for its foundational (not over-optimized) multimodal capabilities and because it has not been pre-aligned using GRPO or similar RL paradigms, ensuring an unbiased testbed.
+We compare: